Will migrants come back to Mumbai for jobs leaving their villages in Uttar Pradesh and Bihar again? Vineeta Dwivedi from Mumbai explores .

 It is a hot dusty village afternoon in peak summer.
 The guy from the Bajaj Finance office in Allahabad has come looking for a migrant worker Vijay Yadav.

 He is overdue on his payments for the auto-loan.
 But since the lockdown there has been no business, and now the auto is parked in the village.
 The company representative came to remind Vijay that there is moratorium for a few more months; eventually migrants would have to start paying back.

 Vijay is one of more than 5,000 migrant auto rickshaw drivers who drove back to their villages in Uttar Pradesh when staying in Mumbai became untenable.
 Most of these migrants lived in tiny accommodations in the slums dotted all around in the maximum city.

 The men share rooms which can sleep maximum 4-5 people at a time.
 They take turns to sleep – some sleep during the day, some in the night – thereby accommodating up to 8-10 people per room.

-The Covid-19 pandemic changed everything.
+The Covid-19 pandemic changed everything for migrant workers .
 Now the men were all cooped up in this tiny room.
 The pre-monsoon humidity of the city was gruelling and because there were infection all around, Brihanmumbai Municipal Corporation (BMC) sealed the whole area.
 Barricades were put on the narrow entry and exit point of Junaid Nagar, the slum in Juhu Gully where Vijay lived along with his fellow drivers.